Embedding adaptation

 Are the kina still fat when pōhutukawa bloom?

 For generations, Ngāti Whakahemo have used the whakataukī of the flowering pōhutukawa as a tohu to tell us when the kina are ripe and ready to harvest at Motunau (Plate Island) and on its surrounding reefs.
-Unfortunately, kaumātua and kaitiaki have begun to observe that the way the pōhutukawa blossoms (when, for how long, and...
+Unfortunately, kaumātua and kaitiaki have observed that the way the pōhutukawa blossoms (when, for how long, and how intensely)...
 Read more »...

 Kai ora: Restoring local Māori food systems by restoring power to marae

-Alongside three marae of the Southern Kaipara this research aims to explore local food systems and food sovereignty as a means of decolonial climate action.
+Alongside three marae of the Southern Kaipara this research aimed to explore local food systems and food sovereignty as a means of decolonial climate action.
 As researchers and public health advisors our primary role is to support the return of resources and power from western institutions back to whānau and to marae.
-This research aims...
+This research aimed...
 Read more »...

 Hei Matapihi ki te Ao: Toi te Moana, Toi te Whenua, Toitū te Mokopuna

-Intrinsic and effective climate leadership This research project will tap into three sources of mātauranga to uncover our innate climate knowledge and climate leadership.
-We aim to reignite the natural strengths and capability of our collective ahi kā to respond to the multiple threats Matapihi is facing as a result of climate change.
-Matapihi is...
+Intrinsic and effective climate leadership This research project tapped into three sources of mātauranga to uncover our innate climate knowledge and climate leadership.
+We aimed to reignite the natural strengths and capability of our collective ahi kā to respond to the multiple threats Matapihi is facing as a result of climate change.
+Matapihi is in...
 Read more »...

 He Pā Mataora